lazywei/leetcode-practice/README.md

 ./get https://leetcode.com/problems/sum-root-to-leaf-numbers/
 ```

-The downloaded script will be saved in the `./code/` directory.
+The downloaded script will be saved in the `./code/` directory, and the file will be properly named --- in the format [ProbNo-ProbName].
+For example, `173-BinarySearchTreeIterator.py`.